 Since 2007, members of Holy Trinity have packed shoeboxes with toys, school supplies and hygiene items for children in need throughout the world.
 This ministry has caught on so well here at Holy Trinity because it really is a wonderful opportunity for children and adults to engage in hands-on mission and experience the joy of shopping for and filling shoeboxes for children who are victims of war, earthquakes, floods, famines, poverty, jobless parents, or other life devastations.
 This is a Christian ministry made available through Samaritan’s Purse, a charity that Charity Navigator gives 4-Stars.
 Each child who is given a shoebox also receives an age-and-culturally-appropriate Gospel in his/her language.
+Children are then invited to participate in The Greatest Journey, a 12-week discipleship program that teaches how to follow Jesus and share Him with family and friends.
 There are many wonderful stories of how these gifts and the Gospel have brought families to church and to the feet of Jesus.

 How many shoeboxes can you make happen?
 Please consider packing as many shoeboxes as possible — either as your personal or family project or, even better, by asking extended family and friends to join you in this effort.
 Shoeboxes will be collected at Holy Trinity during the worship services of the second weekend in November.

 This shoebox ministry, known as Operation Christmas Child, is a major ministry of Samaritan’s Purse, a nondenominational Christian organization headed by Franklin Graham.
 Know that your boxes of goodies may well be the only gift that a child receives all year or EVER.
 Also keep in mind that this is your personal opportunity to be an evangelist.
 So the more boxes you prepare, the more opportunities you create for children and their families to know Jesus and His saving love.